aminariafar/Multivariate-TreeBased-Spline/README.md

 It aims to provide:

 - A reproducible benchmarking framework
-- A foundation for publishing TreeSpline as a novel modeling approach
+- A foundation for publishing MTS as a novel modeling approach
 - Insight into how structural partitioning improves spline-based regression